tomjridge/ocaml-gc-events-tracing/README.md

 ## Memtrace and memtrace-viewer

 Memtrace https://github.com/janestreet/memtrace is a "streaming client for OCaml's memprof".
 By setting an envvar, and inserting a single "start profiling" instruction into a "main" function in your OCaml application, memtrace will log all Memprof events to a trace file.
 This trace file can then be viewed by memtrace-viewer https://github.com/janestreet/memtrace_viewer.
 The trace file uses the "ctf" (Common Trace Format) file format, so is potentially also viewable using other tools.
 The viewer is described in a blog post https://blog.janestreet.com/finding-memory-leaks-with-memtrace/; the interface runs in a browser and looks basic, but the functionality is fairly sophisticated.

+## Replaying a memtrace

+We can use memtrace to record Gc.Memprof events (allocation on minor/major heap; promotion; collection from minor/major heap).
+We can then simulate (to a very rough extent) the memory behaviour, by reading the memtrace file: If we see an `Alloc` we can allocate an int array of the appropriate size, and stash this object in a hashtable, indexed by object id; if we see a `Collect` of a given object id, we can remove that object from the hashtable (thereby making it unreachable), and hope that GC (in the simulating runtime) collects the object in a timely manner.

+This approach is implemented in the `bin-replay/replay.exe` tool.

+We would, of course, want to validate that the simulated behaviour really does match the traced behaviour (at least as far as GC is concerned).
+A simple approach would be to attempt to memtrace the simulating program (i.e., `replay.exe`).
+However, memtrace itself performs a significant amount of allocation and deallocation while reading and iterating over the trace.
+The resulting "memtrace of the simulated memtrace" would include all these memtrace-internal memory events.
+In effect, we are no longer simulating _only_ the original traced behaviour, but instead have all the memtrace overhead.

+One point of view is that we are only doing this to validate that replay is correctly simulating the original traced behaviour.
+So if we filter out all the allocs and deallocs due to memtrace, and ignore timings, we should get the "simulated behaviour without the memtrace overhead", which should be enough to confirm that `replay.exe` is working properly.

+Another approach would be to avoid the use of memtrace when running replay.
+We might instead use a much simpler file format, which could be mmap'ed or read sequentially without any memtrace overhead.
+Then _that_ could be memtraced (since the overhead from memtrace iterating through the trace would not be present).